Last updated: 12/01/2012

 The typical laptop or consumer wifi-enabled device has a radio in it with 10-15mW (milliwatts) of power (or less).
 And the antenna is built into the device, which is not the optimal situation.
 The simplest and cheapest way to improve wifi performance is to replace this radio and antenna set with an improved wifi adaptor with an external antenna - these connect to the computer through a USB cable.
 This new adaptor should have more power output, and a higher performing antenna on it – it might even have a directional antenna (like a panel) that you have to point at the signal source (the AP).
 Simply turn off the in-built wifi adaptor, and follow the instructions for installing and using the new one.
 It is pretty simple – everyone should be able to do this.
 Look for an adaptor with at least 200mW of power, a removable antenna and the ability to plug in a longer USB cable.
 Plugging in a longer cable (up to a 16’ passive cable) allows you to position the new adaptor in the best location for reception – like maybe high in a window of your RV.
 Note that you are now “tethered” to the device – you have a cord coming from the laptop to the device, so it somewhat limits mobility.
 And you have only improved that one laptops connection.

 The picture shows an Alpha adaptor (Alfa AWUS036NH), but there are other good adaptors on the market.
 Often these come with a more powerful antenna - as pictured there is a 9dbi magnetic mount antenna included with the adaptor, as well as the inbuilt one (which is removable).
-This particular Alpha has a 2000mW radio - although testing shows it does not perform at that level, it is still a very powerful radio.
+This particular Alpha has a 2000mW radio.
+Although testing shows it does not perform at that level, it is still a very powerful radio.
 The online price is usually around $40.
 There is a similar 1000mW version of the Alpha that is usually cheaper, and adequate for this application.
 Popular manufacturers of these high-power external adaptors are Alpha, Orinoco, RealTek, and Hawking.
 Meritline.com usually has high-powered adaptors for reasonable prices.
+I have several Alpha USB adaptors and they do make a big difference in areas where you can see the signal on your laptop, but can not connect reliably.

 Typically, these better adaptors are used with a longer USB cable to position them on the side of the RV where the AP is.
 Often they are mounted to a window - either with included suction cup mounts, or with Velcro.
 You can get a "passive" USB cable up to 16'.
 If you need a USB cable over 16’ look at some of the “active” cables like this one that allows for 10 meters between your laptop and the adaptor.
 Just make sure anything you buy in an extension cable has the correct ends on it.
 Why would you need such a long cable?
 Remember that line-of-sight to the Access Point is critical for best reception, and having the long cable allows you the option of better positioning the adapter.
 These adapters are not waterproof, but they can be put into glad storage containers (or Rubbermaid containers) and positioned on the roof of the RV if required.
 They can even be elevated on painters poles like shown for the Wilson cellular antenna in the Antenna section earlier on this page.
 You just need to make sure you weatherproof them.